Harry McNish: On the ice

 During his watch one night while the crew were camped on the ice, a small part of the ice floe broke away and he was only rescued due to the quick intervention of the men of the next watch who threw him a line allowing him to jump back to safety.
 Shackleton reported that McNish calmly mentioned his narrow escape the next day after further cracks appeared in the ice.
-Mrs Chippy, the cat McNish had brought on board, had to be shot after the loss of the Endurance, as it was obvious he would not survive the harsh conditions.
-McNish apparently never forgave Shackleton for giving the order.
+After the loss of the Endurance four of the sled dogs and Mrs Chippy, the cat McNish had brought on board, were shot on Shackleton's order due to his belief that keeping them alive in such harsh conditions would be an unnecessary drain on the crew's scarce resources, they would suffer from being underfed, and the crew could utilize the dog meat.
+McNish never forgave Shackleton for having his cat killed.

 McNish proposed building a smaller craft from the wreckage of the ship, but was overruled, with Shackleton instead deciding to head across the ice to open water pulling the ship's three lifeboats.
 McNish had been suffering with piles and homesickness from almost before the voyage had begun, and once the ship was lost his frustration began to grow.
 He vented his feelings in his diary, targeting his tent-mates' language:

 In great pain while pulling sledges across the ice, McNish briefly rebelled, refusing to take his turn in the harness and protesting to Frank Worsley that since the Endurance had been destroyed the crew was no longer under any obligation to follow orders.
 Accounts vary as to how Shackleton handled this: some report that he threatened to shoot McNish; others that he read him the ship's articles, making it clear that the crew were still under obligation until they reached port.
 McNish's assertion would have normally been correct: duty to the master (and pay) normally stopped when a ship was lost, but the articles the crew had signed for the Endurance had a special clause inserted in which the crew agreed "to perform any duty on board, in the boats, or on the shore as directed by the master and owner".
-Aside from this, McNish really had no choice but to comply: he could not survive alone and could not continue with the rest of the party unless he obeyed orders.
+Consequently, McNish really had no choice but to comply: he could not survive alone and could not continue with the rest of the party unless he obeyed orders.

 As supplies began to dwindle the party grew hungry.
 McNish records that he smoked himself sick trying to alleviate the pangs of hunger and although he thought the shooting of the dogs terribly sad, he was happy to eat the meat they provided stating "Their flesh tastes a treat.
 It is a big treat for us after being so long on seal meat."